 - 7.1.
 The NUI Registrar and designated NUI staff will administer the competition for the Travelling Doctoral Studentships. - 7.2.
 A shortlisting process will apply and shortlisted candidates will be invited to attend for interview. - 7.3.
 Two independent subject specialists will assess the research proposal of each candidate.
 The reports of the subject specialists will be made available to the NUI Registrar and will inform the decision on the shortlisting of candidates for interview. - 7.4.
-Shortlisted candidates will be interviewed by a Selection Panel to be appointed by NUI.

-- 7.5.
+Where there is a divergence of 20 29 marks based on the reports of two independent subject specialists, the application will be referred to the NUI Registrar for consideration.
+Where the diverging score is greater than 30 marks a third subject specialist will be appointed.
+Where a third subject specialist cannot be appointed in good time, then the application will be referred to the NUI Registrar for consideration. - 7.5.
+Shortlisted candidates will be interviewed by a Selection Panel to be appointed by NUI. - 7.6.
 Two Selection Panels are convened to interview shortlisted candidates for the Studentships, i.e. one panel for the Humanities and Social Sciences and one for the Sciences.
 The Panels consist of NUI Heads/Deans/Principals of the Faculties/Schools/Colleges, or their representatives, from each of the constituent universities and are chaired by an independent specialist outside of the NUI federal system.
-Additional experts may be invited by NUI to sit on a Panel, if required. - 7.6.
-The full application and subject specialist reports for each shortlisted candidate will be made available to the relevant Selection Panel in advance of the interviews. - 7.7.
-Following the interviews, each Selection Panel will finalise their recommendations to the NUI Registrar on the awarding of the Studentships.
-The NUI Registrar will inform the successful candidates in writing of the Senate's decision regarding the awarding of the Studentships. - 7.8.
-Candidates whose applications are unsuccessful will be informed of the outcome in writing and offered feedback on the assessment of their application. - 7.9.
-The decision of the Senate on the awarding of the Studentships will be final. - 7.10.
-NUI has an Appeals Process in place to guarantee that the University has acted fairly and reasonably, and followed the appropriate steps in its selection process.
-Further details can be found at http://www.nui.ie/awards/.
+Additional experts may be invited by NUI to sit on a Panel, if required. - 7.7.
+The full application and subject specialist reports for each shortlisted candidate will be made available to the relevant Selection Panel in advance of the interviews. - 7.8.
+Following the interviews, each Selection Panel will finalise its recommendations to the NUI Registrar on the awarding of the Studentships.
+The NUI Registrar will inform the successful candidates in writing of the Senate's decision regarding the awarding of the Studentships. - 7.9.
+Candidates whose applications are unsuccessful will be informed of the outcome in writing and offered feedback on the assessment of their application. - 7.10.
+The decision of the Senate on the awarding of the Studentships will be final.